1973 Old Bailey bombing: Further IRA bombs in England

 The Old Bailey bomb was the beginning of a sustained bombing campaign in England.
 The next major bombing by the IRA in England was the King's Cross station and Euston station bombings which injured 13 people and did widespread damage.
 Another significant attack that year was the 1973 Westminster bombing which injured 60 people.
 Two more people would die in England from IRA bombings in 1973, bringing the total to three for the year in that part of United Kingdom.
 The next year 1974, was the bloodiest year of the Troubles outside of Northern Ireland with over 70 people being killed in the Republic of Ireland and England combined.
-34 were killed in the Dublin and Monaghan bombings, 21 from the Birmingham pub bombings, 12 from the M62 coach bombing and several people were killed by the IRA's Balcombe Street Gang.
+21 from the Birmingham pub bombings, 12 from the M62 coach bombing and several people were killed by the IRA's Balcombe Street Gang.

 One of the Old Bailey bombers Marian Price explained the IRA's reasoning for bombing England.

 "It doesn't seem to matter if it's Irish people dying."
 So if the armed struggle was to succeed then it was necessary to "bring it to the heart of the British Establishment" Hence symbolic targets such as the Old Bailey: "the targets were carefully chosen".